udayPatil45/WIDS-2024-Netflix-Content-Strategy-Analysis/README.md

 * Include visualizations for all time trend questions.
 * Provide a brief interpretation of the trends observed in each plot.

+# Week 2
+# Objective
+In this assignment, you will practice cleaning and preprocessing data using the Global Land Temperatures by Country dataset.
+The focus will be on handling inconsistencies, parsing date information, and preparing the dataset for analysis.